isomeric/isomer-automat/docs/automat.rst

 Automat
 =======

-This module adds rule based event processing to HFOS.
+This module adds rule based event processing to Isomer.